Twitter Poster Session

 - Replying to your original tweet, share any accompanying text you have prepared.

 - Ensure you are checking your Twitter account during both days of the conference.
-If possible, you should be online on March 5th from 12pm to 1pm EST.
+If possible, you should be online during the Twitter poster session.

 - Conference attendees will ‘circulate’ the posters throughout the conference, and tweet replies to the presenters, ideally in the form of questions to generate discussion.